 Now you’ve unlocked all the Pro features available in Astra.

-Also, don’t forget the activate the Pro Modules.
-You can activate all of them, or individually.
-Keeping unnecessary modules deactivated can slightly reduce page size.
+Also, don't forget the activate the Pro Modules.
+You can activate all of them or only the select ones.
+Keeping unnecessary modules deactivated can slightly reduce the page size.

 Importing a Starter Site